AHI membership is open to applicants at least 18 years old with a high school diploma or equivalent, who have

 1. Education and/or Experience.
 AHI requires a minimum of 90 hours of accredited home inspector education or having

-performing residential home inspections.
+and begin performing residential home inspections.

 3. State Requirements.
 AHI requires its members to complete all mandatory state licensing or registration requirements